-Defining Causality as a technical term is difficult because the word has divergent definitions in scientific and philosophical domains, in particular because of different notions of agency or action.
+Defining Causality is difficult to define as a technical term because the word has divergent definitions in different scientific and philosophical domains, in particular because of different notions of agency or action.

 Causality assumes notions of time, state and process.
 A process is a temporally ordered sequence of states (situations).